Sulfenyl chloride

 In organosulfur chemistry, a sulfenyl chloride is a functional group with the connectivity R\sS\sCl, where R is alkyl or aryl.
 Sulfenyl chlorides are reactive compounds that behave as sources of RS+.
 They are used in the formation of RS\sN and RS\sO bonds.
 According to IUPAC nomenclature they are named as alkyl thiohypochlorites, i.e. esters of thiohypochlorous acid.

+Typically, sulfenyl halides are stabilized by electronegative substituents.
+This trend is illustrated by the stability of CCl3SCl obtained by chlorination of carbon disulfide.

 Preparation

 Sulfenyl chlorides are typically prepared by chlorination of disulfides: